 An unsealed lawsuit and contract documents obtained by McClatchy shed light on the contractor’s pre-screening process.

-Posted by GPD on April 2, 2016, With 1043 Reads Filed under Veterans Administration (VA).
+Posted by GPD on April 2, 2016, With 1051 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.